Sarah Goodlin, MD:

 E. Foy White-Chu, MD, CWSP, AGSF:

-E. Foy White-Chu, MD is an assistant professor at Oregon Health & Sciences University (OHSU) and serves as the geriatrics medicine fellowship director at OHSU.
+E. Foy White-Chu, MD is an associate professor at Oregon Health & Sciences University (OHSU) and serves as the geriatrics medicine fellowship director at OHSU.
 She is also the medical director of the Wound Healing Program at the Portland VA Health Care System (VAPHCS).
 She graduated from the Beth Israel Deaconess Medical Center - Harvard Geriatrics fellowship program in 2009.
 Her second year of fellowship was dedicated to chronic wound healing and clinician education.
 She now provides consultative care for complex wounds for veterans at VAPHCS and serves as the Chair of the Prevention of Amputations of Veterans Everywhere committee.
 She is also the founder and chair of the Wound Prevention and Management special interest group of the American Geriatrics Society.
 She is a Fellow of the American Geriatrics Society and serves on the education committee for the Wound Healing Society.
 Dr. White-Chu strives to simplify the complexity of chronic wound care in older adults for frontline providers in hopes that all older adults can receive timely, appropriate treatments.

 Lisa Miura, MD: